Want personalized recommendations?

 Washington, D.C., offers iconic sights and historical stories as the capital of the US.
-You might be thinking, how much does it offer for CNAs?
-Let's dive in with our guide and see how you can become a CNA in Washington, D.C.
+You might be thinking, how great could it be to become a CNA in this state?
+Let's dive in with our guide and see what it takes to become a CNA in Washington D.C.

 Article continues after recommendations

-• Meet the requirements - the standard age for CNA students in D.C. is 18 years old or above.
+Meet the requirements: the standard age for CNA students in D.C. is 18 years old or above.
 Prepare to submit an updated physical exam and a list of your vaccinations.
-Prior to commencing your CNA classes, it is feasible to undergo pre-admission examinations.
-Additionally, an English literacy assessment is an integral component of the essential requirements.
+Prior to starting your CNA classes, it is needed to undergo pre-admission examinations.
+Additionally, an English literacy assessment may be a requirement.

-• Pass a criminal background check (CBC) - All CNAs must do a CBC before getting their certification.
-This is a strict implementation of the district.
-You can sign up for an application and a fingerprinting appointment here.
+Pass a criminal background check (CBC): All CNAs must do a CBC before getting their certification.
+This is a strict implementation of the district and you can sign up for an application and a fingerprinting appointment through the official DC Health website

 CNA classes in D.C. must consist of 125 hours: 65 hours of classroom lectures, 20 hours of lab, and 40 hours of clinical.